 As a student you must be able to balance the motorcycle to participate in the riding portion of the course and pass the riding skills test in order to successfully complete the course.
 Successful completion results in being exempted from riding the licensing skills test conducted by the Department of Transportation.
 The course completion card earned may also provide an insurance discount.

 The class is conducted on weekends (Friday night, Saturday, and Sunday) at the WITCC Beltway Center at 3415 Highway 75 North.
 The schedule is dependent upon course section selected (shown below).

 - Students under 18 must have a parent or guardian sign a waiver prior to the start of the first class unless other arrangements are made ahead of time.

 - Students must complete an eCourse (online) before class.

-- Participants must wear proper riding gear: a helmet manufactured to meet DOT standards (loaners are available), eye protection, long-sleeved shirt or jacket, sturdy trousers or jeans, full-fingered gloves, and over-the-ankle footwear.
+- Participants must wear proper riding gear: a helmet manufactured to meet DOT standards, eye protection, long-sleeved shirt or jacket, sturdy trousers or jeans, full-fingered gloves, and over-the-ankle footwear.
 No one will be allowed to ride without this equipment.